 |Site Supervisor of Preschool/School Age Programs||Parent Program Coordinator|

 Some Career Opportunities may require more than two years of college study

 - Two AA degrees and four certificates

 - On-and-off campus course offerings

 The Associate Teacher, Teacher, Infant Toddler, and School Age Certificates as well as the A.S ECE and A.S-T ECE degrees are aligned with the Child Development Permits issued by California’s Commission of Teacher Credentialing.
 California law requires that teachers in state funded child care and development programs possess a Child Development Permit.

 Note to Transfer Students

-If you are interested in transferring to a four-year college or university to pursue a bachelor’s degree in this major, it is critical that you meet with a Woodland Community College counselor to select and plan the courses for your major.
+If you are interested in transferring to a four-year college or university to pursue a bachelor’s degree in this major, it is critical that you meet with one of our counselors to select and plan the courses for your major.
 Schools vary widely in terms of the required preparation.
-The courses that Woodland Community College requires for an associate’s degree in this major may be different from the requirements needed for the bachelor’s degree.
+The courses that Woodland Community College requires for an Associate’s Degree in this major may be different from the requirements needed for the bachelor’s degree.